MicrosoftDocs/win32/desktop-src/IndexSrv/iixssoquery-addscopetoquery.md

 ---
-title: IixssoQuery AddScopeToQuery method
-description: Adds a search path to the Query property of the Query object. ms.assetid: add2f443-a373-4401-934c-5a62fc263930
+Description: Adds a search path to the Query property of the Query object. ms.assetid: add2f443-a373-4401-934c-5a62fc263930
-keywords:
-- AddScopeToQuery method Indexing Service
-- AddScopeToQuery method Indexing Service , IixssoQuery interface
-- IixssoQuery interface Indexing Service , AddScopeToQuery method
-topic_type:
-- apiref
-api_name:
-- IixssoQuery.AddScopeToQuery
-api_location:
-- Ixsso.dll
-api_type:
-- COM
+title: IixssoQuery::AddScopeToQuery method
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev